-The Ethics and Policy Lab will serve policy-relevant activities and outputs of the MCID by translating research findings into policy propositions.
+The Ethics and Policy Lab serves policy-relevant activities and outputs of the MCID by translating research findings into policy propositions.
 Since the application of scientific knowledge to find solutions to societal problems depends on values, a key task of the Ethics and Policy Lab is to determine the ethical dimensions of the research.
 The aim is that science-based solutions that inform policy will be grounded in insights from a tailored ethical analysis.
 For a detailed description and contacts, please see here.

-3.3 First funding phase (01.2022-12.2024)
+4. MCID First funding phase (01.2022-12.2024)

-The COVID-19 crisis has revealed that, as a population, the Swiss healthcare infrastructure, economy, education system and society at large, plans, processes and perspectives to estimate, navigate and overcome a global infectious disease pandemic were either lacking or non-existent.
+The COVID-19 crisis has revealed that the Swiss healthcare infrastructure, economy, education system and society at large, plans, processes and perspectives to estimate, navigate and overcome a global infectious disease pandemic were either lacking or non-existent.
 The fact that there were successful outcomes (as far as we can assess it today), including several effective vaccines, novel therapeutic approaches, and major advances in digitalization of working practices is fortunate.
 Some of these advances arose in an ad hoc way, which should not be seen as a blueprint for pandemic response plans in the future.

 Research is needed to extract lessons from the past and from the ongoing pandemic and to investigate, develop and validate future pandemic preparedness approaches.
-Research should address existing shortcomings that have been magnified by the pandemic as well as new challenges the COVID-19 crisis has brought forward.
 Major areas of challenge include:

-- Surveillance
+Surveillance

-- Patient care and healthcare system responses

-- Digitalization

-- Development and deployment of preventive measures, diagnostics and therapeutics

-- Ethics, policy and economic strategies
+- Patient care and healthcare system responses - Digitalization - Development and deployment of preventive measures, diagnostics and therapeutics - Ethics, policy and economic strategies

-3.3.1 Three Research Themes
+4.1 Three Research Themes

-In this first call for applications for MCID project funding, we seek to fund projects linked to three different themes.
+In this call for applications for MCID project funding, we seek to fund projects linked to three different themes.
 Together, these themes align to seek innovative developments for infectious disease research.